GreRagu/ProgettoGavi/README.md

 The GUI structure is based on a menu bar.
 The first menu element that is going to be used is "Index"

-`-Create Index Path-` creates a file that lists all the document the user wants to index
+`Create Index Path` creates a file that lists all the document the user wants to index
-`-Create Index-` Start indexing the document listed on the IndexPath file with the selected model
+`Create Index` Start indexing the document listed on the IndexPath file with the selected model
-`-Load Index-` Load an existing index
+`Load Index` Load an existing index

-`-Models-` In this menu the user can select what model prefers to apply
+`Models` In this menu the user can select what model prefers to apply
 The default one is the standard model.
 Other choises are:
 Vector Space Model
 Boolean Model
 Fuzzy Model

-`-Efficiency-` Calulates and plots graphs about precision and recall about the benchmark queries
+`Efficiency` Calulates and plots graphs about precision and recall about the benchmark queries

 In the saerch bar the user can insert the query who wants to search.
 Wildcard queries are supported.